Imageomics/TreeOfLife-toolbox/processing/scripts/processing/README.md

 This job uses [`src/run_clip_distributed.py`](../../src/processing/run_clip_distributed.py) to run OpenAI's [CLIP](https://github.com/openai/CLIP) model for classification tasks.
 In addition to specifying the Parquet data directory and output location, users must provide a path to a dictionary containing class labels and their corresponding CLIP embeddings.
 Note: This script uses the CLIP `ViT-L/14@336px` model.

-This job was primarily used to identify invalid data—such as files, tags, and boxes—among museum specimen images.
-You can find support set embedding dictionaries for different museum specimen categories in [`processing/data/support_set_embeddings/museum_specimen`](../../processing/data/support_set_embeddings/museum_specimen).
+This job was primarily used to identify invalid data (e.g., files, tags, and boxes) among museum specimen images.
+Support set embedding dictionaries for different museum specimen categories are provided in [`processing/data/support_set_embeddings/museum_specimen`](../../processing/data/support_set_embeddings/museum_specimen).